June 1, 2022

 - OBLIGATIONS: By submitting an abstract for presentation, authors agree:

-- To register for the Conference at the time that abstracts are submitted.
+- To register for the Conference at the time that abstracts are accepted.

 - To promptly respond to all communication from CRWAD organizers.

-- To meet all deadlines for uploading presentations to the Preseria Presentation Management system.
+- To meet all deadlines for uploading pre-recorded videos to the Preseria Presentation Management system.

 - To promptly communicate with CRWAD organizers if any question arises about the ability to present abstracts as scheduled.